Skip to main content

 With the mixer running, gradually add the sugar.
 Increase the speed to high and beat until the mixture is light and fluffy, about 3 minutes.
 Scrape down the sides of the bowl.

-Add the eggs, one at a time, beating well on medium speed after each addition.
+Add the eggs one at a time, beating well on medium speed after each addition.

 Beat in the flour mixture in three additions, alternating with half of the milk.
 Beat on low speed only until the batter is smooth after each addition.

 Add the second cake layer.
 Cover the top and sides of the cake with frosting.
 (You might not need it all.)
-Cover the cake with coconut, pressing firmly to help it adhere.
+Cover the cake with flaked coconut, pressing firmly to help it adhere.

 Cover the cake loosely with plastic wrap or nonstick foil, or place in a covered cake carrier.
 Refrigerate at least 24 hours, and up to 4 days, before serving.